budcribar/RemoteBlazorWebView/README.md

 You do not need to build this repo unless you want to customize the RemoteWebViewService.
 Run the following command to install the RemoteWebViewService

-*** Note The recent name change from RemoteableWebViewService to RemoteWebViewService

 ```console
 dotnet tool update -g PeakSWC.RemoteWebViewService --version 6.*-*
 ```